c-vandenberg/lammps-tutorials/simon-gravelle/md_analysis_tutorial/carbon_nanotube_deformation/cnt_breakable_bonds/README.md

 Using similar logic as above, this exercise extracts bond length distribution at the beginning of the simulation (frames 1 - 20), and during maximum deformation (frames 200 - 220).

 This is achieved by carrying out a histogram calculation of all bond lengths in 50 bins ranging from 1.3 to 1.65 Å. These histogram counts are then normalized to obtain the probability density of each bond length.

+As you would expect, prior to deformation the CNT bond length distributions show a sharp & high probability density between 1.41 to 1.43 Å, indicating that the majority of CNT bond lengths lie in this range during the simulation prior to deformation.
+Once maximum deformation is reached however, the bond length probabiltiy density is shows a much broader range with a higher probability density for bond lengths up to 1.65 Å. This reflects the stretching of the CNT bonds as a result of the deformation.